dajofrey/Netzhaut/README.md

 # Netzhaut

-Netzhaut is a **multi-purpose open-source WEB-BROWSER-ENGINE** written from scratch in **C99**.
+Netzhaut is a **multi-purpose open-source Web-Browser-Engine** written from scratch in **C99**.
 Web-Browser-Engines are software systems which run web content on client machines.
 Popular examples are Chromium (Chrome), Gecko (Firefox) and WebKit (Safari).

 The project is currently in the **EXPERIMENTAL** phase and thus not usable.